grimm-co/GEARSHIFT/post/Using-Ghidra-for-Automated-Struct-Identification.md

 ![](pcode_example_2.png)

-We can see that with the basic set of instructions defined by P-Code specifications, all of the instructions from various architectures can be modeled.
+With the basic set of instructions defined by P-Code specifications, all of the instructions from various architectures can be modeled.

 ### Data Dependency